NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Garage Protrusion**

 The fraction of the garage that is protruding from the conditioned space.
 Only applies to single-family detached units.
+If not provided, defaults to zero (no protrusion).

 - **Name:** ``geometry_garage_protrusion``
 - **Type:** ``Double``